redbubble/kumo_keisei_gem/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Testing changes

+Changes to the gem can be manually tested end to end in a project that uses the gem (i.e. http-wala).

+1. First start the dev-tools container: `baxter kumo tools debug non-production`
+1. Re-install the gem: `gem specific_install https://github.com/redbubble/kumo_keisei_gem.git -b <your_branch>`
+1. Fire up a console: `irb`
+1. Require the gem: `require "kumo_keisei"`
+1. Interact with the gem's classes. `KumoKeisei::CloudFormationStack.new(...).apply!`